-By 8:30 p.m.
-CD was suffering from a serious lack of information, both regarding the flood crest and concerning the activities of other city agencies.
+By 6:30 p.m.
+GD was suffering from a serious lack of information, both regarding the flood crest and concerning the activities of other city agencies.
 The director requested four mobile units to go into the field on both sides of the river -- two to check on evacuation, and two to follow the flood crest.
-These units, which consisted of RACES (radio group) men in personal cars, gave CD a fairly good picture of the evacuation activities and the flood crest.
+These units, which consisted of RACES (radio group) men in personal cars, gave GD a fairly good picture of the evacuation activities and the flood crest.
 In addition to this, CD personnel were monitoring the Colorado State Patrol radio transmissions.
-The director sent a man to police headquarters as a liason at this time, because he had no radio communications with them.

 The Denver Red Cross was busy setting up evacuation centers.
-The first word of possible flood came at 5 p.m. when a "friend" at one of the local radio stations called about the impending flood.
-The assistant manager immediately called the Colorado State Patrol, verified the information, and alerted the staff.
+The first word of possible flood came at 5:00 p.m. when a "friend" at one of the local radio stations called about the impending flood.
+The assistant manager immediately called the Colorado State Patrol and verified the information.
+He then alerted the staff and people returned to the office.
 Within three hours 300 volunteers showed up.
-The first operation, after notifying staff personnel, was to alert the canteen services so that they could prepare to serve the shelters, seventeen of which were set up within two-andone-half hours.
+The first operation, after notifying staff personnel, was to alert the canteen services so that they could prepare to serve the shelters that were being set up.
+Seventeen shelters were set up within two-and-one-half hours.
 Ten of these were closed on Thursday because of lack of need.
-Some shelters were set up at predetermined sites, and others were improvised where supplies could be obtained.
-These shelters held a maximum total of 1,600 people at one time, and radio communication was maintained by amateur radio volunteers.
-One police officer was requested for each shelter, but there were not enough to assign one in each shelter.
+Some shelters were set up at predetermined sites and others were improvised where supplies could be obtained.
+These shelters held a maximum total of 1,600 people at one time.
+Radio communication was maintained with each shelter by means of amateur radio volunteers.
+One police officer was requested for each shelter and some were received, but not anough to assign one in each shelter.
 According to plan, civil defense worked with the Red Cross on the project.
+Telephone conversations were carried on five or six times throughout the night.
+Other city agencies, if they had been at the Emergency Operations Center, would also have been aware of the location of the centers.
+Instructions concerning the location and use of these shelters could then have been given to people being evacuated.

-The evaucation was begun at 6 p.m., and the first flood water did not reach the city limits until 9:30 p.m.; it rose in the downtown area at 10 p.m. and forced the electric company to shut down at 11 p.m.
-The flood covered an area 80 blocks long, and varied from one or two blocks to five or six blocks on each side.
+The evacuation was begun at 5:00 p.m. and the first real flood water did not reach the city limits until 9:30 p.m.; it rose in the downtown area at 10:00 p.m. and forced the electric company to shut down at 11:00 p.m.
+The flood covered an area 30 blocks long, and varied from one or two blocks on each side, to five or six blocks on each side.
 Unofficially, the police estimated that nearly 2,000 families were evacuated by their department alone, and 3,769 families were evacuated in the metropolitan area.
 While there was no "wall of water," the flood did frequently back up behind bridges as it moved through the city.
-Because of all the debris in the water that had been picked up as the river passed through Littleton and Englewood, the water was partially dammed at each bridge, and as the bridge collapsed arush of water and debris proceeded downstream.
+Becauseof all the debris in the water that had been picked up as the river passed through Littleton and Englewood, the water was partially dammed at each bridge, and as the bridge collapsed a rush of water and debris proceeded downstream.